massalabs/station/INSTALLATION.md

 ## Introduction

-From this point you'll start your custom Massa journey thanks to Thyra.
-If you want to learn more about the Thyra's objective and mindset, go here; if you're curious about the technical aspect, go there.
+From this point you'll start to custom Massa's journey thanks to Thyra.
+If you want to learn more about Thyra's objectives and mindset, go here; if you're curious about the technical aspects and want to contribute go [there](./CONTRIBUTING.md).

 This document will guide you through the installation process and the first steps to get started with Thyra.

 > **_TROUBLESHOOTING:_** If you have trouble following this procedure, feel free to [open a question](https://github.com/massalabs/thyra/issues/new) describing your problem.

-## Instruction by Devices
+## Instructions by Devices

 By following these instructions, you will:
 * Install Thyra to access and perform actions on the blockchain.
 * Install Thyra application to interact and use Thyra and its plugins very easily.

 ### Desktop

 #### MacOS
 Before installing Thyra, make sure that you have Node.js and npm (Node Package Manager) installed on your machine.
 You can verify this by running the following command in your terminal: